jeromecoupe/webstoemp/src/content/blogposts/2021-08-06-modular-code-with-nunjucks-eleventy.md

 ---
-title: "Modular code with Eleventy and Nunjucks"
+title: "Modular code with Nunjucks and Eleventy"
 excerpt: "These days, web development and design are all about modularization and components.
 Template languages have a lot to offer and Eleventy itself has a few tricks up its sleeve.
 Is the SSG world moving to the single file component model popularized by JS frameworks?"
 image: "eleventy-components.jpg"
 imageAlt: "Child fiddling with electronic components - Photo by Kevin Jarrett on Unspash"